NOTE: This list is updated every year although the original “publish” date is from years past. Last updated 11.19.2018

 Although I may criticize the houses that have mismatched lights (half blinking color lights, regular white lights, and purple rope lights all at once?
 Seriously?!?), one of my absolute FAVORITE Christmas activities is to drive around looking at all of the holiday lights in Chicagoland.
 Our block is kinda lame in terms of lights—unoriginal LED icicles accent most houses—but there are so many great light displays around us that we happily take “the scenic route” on the way home from the grocery store and walk the dog that extra block to see the standout displays.

 So in an effort to maintain our holiday spirit even when we are exhausted from running all over to get the “perfect” gift for our loved ones and spending way too much time wrapping said present when we could have been enjoying a glass of wine and some gingerbread cookies (I’m not bitter, I swear!), we have special “Light Nights” when we pile into the car in our jammies to look at the very best Christmas light displays in Chicagoland.
-We even bring along some delicious spiced hot chocolate like in this recipe from Sarah at Coddled Little Life.

 Many of the displays we go to are ones that my Dad used to take me when I was a little girl, and there are also some secret spots that I learned about after reading Mary Edsey’s “The Best Christmas Decorations in Chicagoland.”
 This great guide to twinkling winter wonderlands not only gives directions on where to find them, but also provides some background on the light displays and adds some of Edsey’s favorite anecdotes.
 And before you ask, she is no way sponsored this post…she is simply the sister of my beloved aunt and I know first hand of Edsey’s remarkable research going into this wonderful Christmas book.